DeSantis celebrates wins at end of busy legislative session

 TALLAHASSEE, Fla.
 (AP) — On the day he took office, Florida Gov. Ron DeSantis vowed to pursue an agenda that would heal the state’s political divisions.

-In an op-ed, he vowed to prioritize environmental protection, the economy and education.
-And he highlighted the “diverse, bipartisan group of qualified individuals” he hired for his administration.
+In an op-ed, he pledged to prioritize environmental protection, the economy, education.
+He highlighted the “diverse, bipartisan group of qualified individuals” he hired for his administration.

 “It is time for our state to come together,” he declared in the January 2019 piece.

-On Friday, more than four years later, DeSantis is set to conclude a legislative session that establishes him as perhaps the most accomplished conservative governor in the nation’s bitter culture wars just as he prepares to enter the 2024 presidential contest as a top rival to former President Donald Trump.
+On Friday, more than four years later, DeSantis concluded a legislative session that establishes him as perhaps the most aggressive and accomplished conservative governor in the nation’s bitter culture wars — just as he prepares to enter the 2024 presidential contest as a top rival to former President Donald Trump.

-Intensifying a hard-right shift that began during the pandemic, the 44-year-old Republican governor in recent weeks pushed the limits of divisive cultural battles over abortion, LGBTQ rights, sex education, guns, immigration and diversity.
-And in most cases, backed by Republican supermajorities in Florida’s legislature, he won.
+Intensifying his hard-right shift that began during the pandemic, the 44-year-old Republican governor in recent weeks has pushed the limits of divisive cultural battles over abortion, LGBTQ rights, sex education, guns, immigration and diversity.
+And in most cases, backed by Republican supermajorities in Florida’s Legislature, he won.

 DeSantis in recent weeks signed a law to ban abortion at six weeks of pregnancy and another to allow people to carry concealed guns without a permit.
 He expanded what critics call his “Don’t Say Gay” law that now blocks classroom instruction about sexual orientation and gender identity for all grades.
 And in the coming days, he will sign a law banning diversity, equity and inclusion programs in state colleges, along with another bill that prevents students and teachers from being required to use pronouns that don’t correspond to someone’s sex.